Tag: Relationship Guidance for Husbands

 In part one of this series, I said to avoid using triggers to justify our choices.

-We learned changing our decisions every time we hear new advice or get a negative reaction from our wife accelerates the spiral to divorce.
+You learned that changing your decisions every time you hear new advice or get a negative reaction from your wife accelerates the spiral to divorce.

-Now let’s talk about the 2nd thing to avoid: Thinking sacrifices and loyalty wins a woman’s heart!
+Now let’s talk about the 2nd thing to avoid: Thinking sacrifices and loyalty will win a woman’s heart!

 For the most part, masculine values are not valued by others when present, BUT they are sorely missed when absent.